ericjonesdev/portfolio-four-project/README.md

 #### User Stories:

-### User Experience (UX)

 - EPIC 01: Registration and Account Management
   <details>
   <summary>User Stories:</summary>

-  - US101: Register for an account
+  - US101: Account Registration
-    - As a site user, I can register for an account so that I can view my profile and purchasing history
+    - As a Site User I can register an account so that I can be able to log in and manage my account settings
   - US102: Login and Logout
-    - As a site user, I can easily login or logout so that I can access my personal account information
+    - As As a Site user / Admin I can Log in to the site so that I can gain access to my profile and functionalities
-  - US103: Reset Password
+  - US103: Profile Page Creation
-    - As a site user, I can easily reset my password in case I forget so that I can recover access to my account
+    - As a Site User I can create my own user profile page so that I can create a short description/bio to showcase to other Site Users
-  - US104: Confirm Registration via Email
+  - US104: Update User Profile
-    - As a site user, I can receive an email confirmation after registering so that I can verify that my account registration was successful
+    - As a Site user I can update my profile information so that my information is current and applicable
-  - US105: Access User Profile
+  - US105: Delete User Profile
-    - As a site user, I can access my personalized user profile so that I can view my personal order history and order confirmations and my payment information
+    - As a Site user I can delete a user profile so that the user profile is removed from the database

   </details>